cholewa1992/BDSA-E2013-EXAM/C#/README.txt

 	3. The application will listen to http://localhost:1337/ as default, and you can start searching right away.
 If you want to change the address, remember to end it with a /
+	4. Alternatively open the solution and start it from there